MicrosoftDocs/ATADocs/ATPDocs/ops-guide/ops-guide-daily.md

 ## Investigate users with a high investigation score

+**Where**: In Microsoft Defender XDR and in Microsoft Entra.

-**Where**: In Microsoft Defender XDR:
+In Microsoft Defender XDR:

 1. Check the **Users at risk** widget on the **Home** page or the  **Entra ID users at risk** on the **Identities > Dashboard** page.

-    If you have users listed at *High risk*, select **View all users** to open the **Identities** page.
+1. If you have users listed at *High risk*:

+    - Select **View all users** to review high risk identities in Microsoft Entra.
-1. On the **Identities** page, sort the grid to view users with high **Investigation priority** scores at the top.
+    - Go to the **Identities** page and sort the grid to view users with high **Investigation priority** scores at the top.
 Select an identity to view the identity details page, including more details in the **Investigation priority** widget.

     The investigation priority widget includes the calculated investigation priority score breakdown and a two-week trend for an identity, including whether the identity score is on the high percentile for that tenant.

 Find more identity-related information on: